 Reminder: York County Community College may have additional academic options available for new and transfering students.
 Make sure to check with the universty directly for any additional information.

 York County Community College does not have a core curriculum.
 Since there are no specific-classes required in order to graduate, students have a lot of flexibiity about what classes they choose to take.

 When choosing a major, York County Community College students have several choices to make.
-Scroll down to see a full list of majors offered at York County Community College below.
+Scroll down to the bottom of this page to see a full list of majors offered at York County Community College.

-York County Community College does not require an internship for all students, but does require an internship for students in some majors.
-Students can look for internships during the summer, or gain work experience with a part-time job.
+🟨 York County Community College does not require an internship for all students, but does require an internship for students in some majors.

 Each branch of the miltary has its own ROTC program, but not every program is available at every school.
 Possible programs include Army ROTC, Air Force ROTC, and Navy ROTC.